Final Inspection in the Clothing Industry: Importance and Key Steps

 Final Inspection:

-Final Inspection of Garments Quality:
+Final Inspection of Garment Quality:

 The supplier must perform an internal quality inspection before offering the lot to the manufacturer QA Auditor.
 To confirm the product quality, use the AQL sampling plan table and follow these steps-